Yoni-Satat/CopyTabs/README.md

 ### What does CopyTabs know to do:

-At the minute CopyTabs will do the following for you:
-* Loop through all open tabs in current window, starting with the 4th open tab (I personally use the first 3 tabs for the google doc, my drive and the search tab)
+* Copy from open tabs in current window:
+    * Both Titles & URLs.
+    * Just the URLs.
-* Copy all titles and urls to the clipboard
+    * Just the Titles.

 * Close each tab after it was copied
+    * can be changed in Options page to leave copied tabs open

+* Default settings:
+    * Start copy from index 3 (the 4th open tab).
+    * Close each copied tab.

 ![Setup example](https://github.com/Yoni-Satat/CopyTabs/blob/main/images/CopyTabs_Example.png?raw=true)